 What's in the 'Chemotherapy' section?

 - Chemotherapy before and after surgery for pancreatic cancer

-- Chemotherapy for inoperable cancer
+- Chemotherapy for inoperable pancreatic cancer

-- Advantages and disadvantages of chemotherapy
+- What are the advantages and disadvantages of chemotherapy?

 - Main drugs for pancreatic cancer

 - Side effects of chemotherapy

 - What happens when my chemotherapy finishes?

 After you finish chemotherapy, you will have an appointment with your oncologist (cancer doctor).
 You may have tests at this appointment, and your oncologist will ask you about any side effects.
 They will also talk to you about any further treatment that you might need.

 Once your chemotherapy has finished, you will have a CT scan every few months to check how well the treatment has worked.
 If your cancer starts to grow, you may have more chemotherapy.
 Or you may be offered other treatments to manage your symptoms.
 This will depend on your cancer and how chemotherapy affected you.
 Speak to your oncologist about what is best for you.